Xenophon: Return

+Conflicts

 The Ten Thousand eventually made their way into the land of the Carduchians, a wild tribe inhabiting the mountains of modern southeastern Turkey.
-The Carduchians were "a fierce, war-loving race, who had never been conquered.
-Once the Great King had sent into their country an army of 120,000 men, to subdue them, but of all that great host not one had ever seen his home again."
-The Ten Thousand made their way in and were shot at with stones and arrows for several days before they reached a defile where the main Carduchian host sat.
+"Once the Great King had sent into their country an army of 120,000 men, to subdue them, but of all that great host not one had ever seen his home again."
+The Ten Thousand were shot at with stones and arrows for several days before they reached a defile where the main Carduchian host sat.
+Xenophon had 8,000 men feint and marched the other 2,000 to a pass revealed by a prisoner under the cover of a rainstorm, and at daylight, they pushed in.

-In the Battle of the Carduchian Defile, Xenophon had 8,000 men feint at this host and marched the other 2,000 to a pass revealed by a prisoner under the cover of a rainstorm, and "having made their way to the rear of the main pass, at daylight, under cover of the morning mist, they boldly pushed in upon the astonished Carducians.
-The blare of their many trumpets gave notice of their successful detour to Xenophon, as well as added to the confusion of the enemy.
-The main army at once joined in the attack from the valley side, and the Carducians were driven from their stronghold."

-After heavy mountain fighting in which Xenophon showed the calm and patience needed for the situation, the Greeks made their way to the northern foothills of the mountains at the Centrites River, only to find a major Persian force blocking the route north.
-With the Carduchians surging toward the Greek rear, Xenophon again faced the threat of total destruction in battle.

-Xenophon's scouts quickly found another ford, but the Persians moved and blocked this as well.
-Xenophon sent a small force back toward the other ford, causing the anxious Persians to detach a major part of their force parallel.
-Xenophon stormed and completely overwhelmed the force at his ford, while the Greek detachment made a forced march to this bridgehead.
-This was among the first attacks in depth ever made, 23 years after Delium and 30 years before Epaminondas' more famous use of it at Leuctra.
+After the fighting, the Greeks went to the northern foothills of the mountains at the Centrites River, later finding a Persian force blocking the route north.
+Xenophon's scouts found another ford, but the Persians blocked this as well.
+Xenophon sent a small force back toward the other ford, causing the Persians to detach a major part of their force parallel.
+Xenophon overwhelmed the force at his ford.